What is a Hot Water Recirculating Pump?

 This system uses the existing cold water pipe to send the unused water back to the water heater.
 This is a cost effective solution for homeowners who are frustrated with the wait for hot water but are unable to install the first option.
 The Comfort System can bring hot water quickly to areas in your home that take a long time to get hot water.
 For example, if your water is far away from your shower or kitchen, the recirculating pump will solve this problem.

 You also won’t need to install additional pipe.
 This lowers the initial cost.
 These pumps typically cost somewhere in the $500 – $800 range, though exceptions do apply.
-However, this system does have its drawbacks.

 The problem with this option is, due to hot and cold water sharing the same pipe, the water from the cold faucet may be lukewarm or take time to get cold, especially if you have a swamp cooler.
 Some homeowners turn their pump off in the summer to solve this problem.